Ibercaja Estadio

 In the spring of 2024, however, the idea of building a temporary stadium, to which the club would move for the duration of the reconstruction to speed up the whole process, was born.
 In the end, it was this “plan B” that was decided upon.

-Construction of the temporary stadium, nicknamed Mini Romareda, began in January 2025 and is expected to last until the end of May of that year.
-The club is expected to move into the facility at the start of the 2025/26 season, with the first league game expected to take place in August 2025.
-The stadium is to be inaugurated earlier with a match of the Spanish women's national team.
+Construction of the temporary stadium began in January 2025, with completion expected in July of the same year.
+The club is scheduled to move into the facility at the start of the 2025/26 season, and the first league match is expected to take place in August 2025.

 Real Zaragoza is expected to play at the temporary stadium for two seasons, 2025/26 and 2026/27 (the new La Romareda is scheduled to be completed in the summer of 2027).

 The stadium is being built on behalf of La Nueva Romareda SL, the company primarily involved in the construction of the new La Romareda.
-The company was formed at the end of 2023 by three entities (the city government, the Autonomous Community of Aragon and Real Zaragoza), which are financing its activities, including the construction of the Mini Romareda.
+The company was formed at the end of 2023 by three entities (the city government, the Autonomous Community of Aragon and Real Zaragoza), which are financing its activities, including the construction of the Ibercaja Estadio.

 Advertisement